betaglot/betaglot/docs/dev/Video/StopMotion.md

 Each photo is a captures a single BetaFrame

 One BetaFrame for each second.
 Duplicate if necessary

-## BETAGLOT must have an imaginary headquarters

-Genius Loci

-Roman Room

-Map

-Olympus

-Each Agon has an area

-Like the Columns in perspective used by female graphic designer to teach history

-Use actual and imagined ancient greek architecture

-- Parthenon

 ## Representing each BetaType